 z:~:

-When we refer to a command prompt throughout this document, we refer to the prompts illustrated above.
+When we refer to a command prompt throughout this document, we refer to the abovementioned prompts.

 To log off (or exit) from Glue or GRACE, type logout at the command prompt and press Enter.
-It is important to log off when you finish using the Glue or GRACE systems.
+Logging off when you finish using the Glue or GRACE systems is important.

 You are liable at all times for the activity on your account.
-All Glue accounts are governed by the Policy on the Acceptable Use of Information Technology Resources.
+The Policy governs all Glue accounts on the Acceptable Use of Information Technology Resources.

 Your Glue or GRACE account uses your UM Directory passphrase.
 If you need to change your passphrase, see Passphrase Management.

 Glue and GRACE account space is limited.
 Each customer is assigned a disk quota.
 This quota is an indicator of the number of files you have created and the limit on space that you can use.
-If you exceed this amount, you will be unable to access more space until you have deleted some files.
+If you exceed this amount, you cannot access more space until you have deleted some files.

 If you log in to your account and get one of these messages, your account may be over quota: Your disk space is exceeded.